 Learn how to spot a hummingbird clearwing moth and how to attract these unique pollinators to your garden with nectar plants.

-The Hummingbird Clearwing Moth (Hemaris thysbe) has been fooling people for centuries.
-From a distance, it is often confused with an actual hummingbird, but up close people generally note, “It doesn’t look quite right.
+Look up in the sky!
+It’s a bird, it’s a plane!
+It’s a… moth?
+The hummingbird clearwing moth has been fooling people for centuries.
+From a distance, it is often confused with an actual hummingbird.
+But up close people generally note, “It doesn’t look quite right.
 Where’s the beak?”
 Of course, since it’s a moth, it doesn’t have a beak, but instead a proboscis like a butterfly.
 And that’s usually the quickest way to tell a hummingbird from a hummingbird clearwing moth, along with the feathery antennae on the moth’s head.

-Fun Fact: A Hummingbird Clearwing Moth is said to have been the inspiration for the song “Bee of the Bird of the Moth” by They Might Be Giants.
+Fun Fact: A hummingbird clearwing moth is said to have been the inspiration for the song “Bee of the Bird of the Moth” by They Might Be Giants.
 Lyrics include, “It’s messing with the plan, it can’t be believed/ ‘Cause it’s just a hummingbird moth/ Who’s acting like a bird that thinks it’s a bee”.